kemasan/ethereum-wallet-explorer/README.md

 ## Working notebook

-To explore the wallet activity need to fetch data from [Etherscan](https://etherscan.io/) (download CSV file)
+To explore the wallet activity need to fetch data from [Etherscan](https://etherscan.io/) (download CSV file, limit 5000 txs)

 * import the required libraries and packeges
-* read the CSV files in DataFrame
+* read the CSV files
+* merge DataFrames
+* elaborate and analyzing data